-The Colorize satellite map node imports a terrain from the World browser and links it with this node.
+The Colorize satellite map node colorizes terrains, and is dedicated to imported data.
 This node showcases maps from the World browser, but can be used for all terrains.

 The node outputs are as follows:

 For example, below is a terrain with the sea as a fjord in the bottom right, a large lake in the top left and a smaller one in the top right.

 Here is the first mask, which is the sea mask:

 The second mask, which is the lakes mask:

 The third mask, which is the vegetation mask.

 Here is the last mask, which is the rock mask:

 To add a node, right-click in the Graph Editor and select Create Node > Colorize > Colorize satellite map.